 Partner # Short Name Third parties involved in the Project

+No costs forseen for SGA2

 106 UoS No third parties involved

 107 MU No third parties involved

 108 UCBL Institut National de la Santé et de la Recherche Médicale (INSERM - Special Clause 10) UCBL and INSERM jointly host the "CRNL" research unit.
 The status and management of the unit, which employs staff from both establishments, is defined by a framework agreement (contrat quadriennal).
 INSERM is covered by special clause 10, "Affiliates", e.g. a legal entity that is under the direct or indirect control of the beneficiary, or under the same direct or indirect control as the beneficiary.
 Its costs will be declared by the beneficiary and they will be recorded in the accounts of the linked third party and available for auditing if required.
+SP2: WP2.5, T2.5.3 in SGA1 SP2: WP2.1, T2.1.2; WP2.2, T2.2.1; WP2.6, T2.6.1 in SGA2

+100 DOLUTO

 109 POLITO No third parties involved

 110 UGENT No third parties involved

 111 KUL No third parties involved

-112 UNIBAS University Hospital Basel (USB) The University of Basel includes the University Hospital Basel (USB) as a linked third party (third party with a legal link).
+112 UNIBAS Tasks to be subcontracted: These costs will be for the purchase and processing of microarrays for genomewide SNP-genotyping (SNP-Chips) and genome-wide interrogation of DNA-methylation (methylation Chips).
+Since the processing of the chips requires a multitude of robotics and devices which we have not setup in Basel because of enormous investments, we are planning to subcontract the lab work in SGA2.
+High Data quality, compatibility with existing data and reliability are essential.
+In the past, we have already successfully worked with the Life&Brain GmbH in Bonn and our data must be compatible with that already obtained.
+The subcontracted work will follow a bidding process in accordance with the regulations of the University of Basel to ensure that the best value for money principle applies.
+University Hospital Basel (USB) The University of Basel includes the University Hospital Basel (USB) as a linked third party (third party with a legal link).
 The affiliation is based on the fact that the University of Basel is in charge of all aspects regarding education and research carried out at University Hospitals.
 The legal basis is given by the public laws establishing the University of Basel and the University Hospitals as well as the bilateral contracts (performance agreements, Leistungsvereinbarungen) between the University of Basel and its University Hospitals.
 The University Hospital Basel (USB) will carry out the work described in Annex I. The University of Basel - mandating its University Hospitals regarding education and research - is in charge of all aspects concerning contract management, accounting, controlling, financial reporting, exploitation of intellectual property and audit management.
-The practice to delegate the financial project management to the Finance Department of the University of Basel is accepted by the Swiss National Science Foundation for the national projects.
+The practice to delegate the financial project management to the Finance Department of the University of Basel is accepted by the Swiss National Science

+Partner # Short Name Third parties involved in the Project

+Foundation for the national projects.
 It is also part of the accounting rules of the University of Basel as shown in the notes of the yearly financial statements.

+SP2: WP2.1, T2.1.1 in SGA1

+SP2: WP2.3, T2.3.6 and WP2.4, T2.4.3 in SGA2

 113 VU No third parties involved

 114 SIB No third parties involved

 115 EBRI No third parties involved

 116 SNS No third parties involved

 117 UM No third parties involved

 118 HERTS No third parties involved

+119 UKB No third parties involved

+120 BRFAA No third parties involved

+121 CONVELOP No third parties involved

+122 CHARITE No third parties involved

+123 EMBL No third parties involved